 - Investing in a time-release/slow release formula

-- Using a face oil before your retinol – explained more below
+- Using a face oil before – explained more below

 - Using short contact therapy – ditto

 Using a face oil before your retinol.
-Usually when you buy retinol skincare you’re going to come away with a serum or moisturiser… and usually, as per skincare layering guidelines, this would mean your retinol needs to be used before a face oil.
+This is a skin tip I often share with my SkinCoachees who are new to using retinol.
+Usually, when you buy retinol skincare you’re going to come away with a serum or moisturiser… and usually, as per skincare layering guidelines, this would mean your retinol needs to be used before a face oil.
 But, if your skin type’s sensitive using a face oil before your retinol could help your skin to adjust.
 Here’s the deal, thicker skincare products take longer to absorb and therefore in general cause less irritation.
 Use your face oil before a retinol moisturiser will make sure it sinks in slowly.
 Think of this like making your own time-release retinol formula.
 If your skin’s starting to show signs of retinol side effects, do this.

 Try short contact therapy.
 Which literally means, put it on – wait a bit – wash it off.

 Be sure to use your retinol on dry skin.
 Wet skin lets skincare actives through quicker because water’s a penetration enhancer aka water can break down your skin barrier.
 A fantastic example of this is how your skin feels after swimming – dry and crinkly ‘eh.
 After washing your face, be sure to pat dry and then apply your retinol.

 How to use retinol: Treat your skin type as sensitive/treat your sensitive skin type as hyper-sensitive and use skincare hacks to slow down the absorption rate of your retinol.